JordanSchafer/Beer-Review-Analysis/README.md

   Is there a correlation between Taste and Overall Review?
   Is there a correlation between ABV (Alcohol by Volume) and Overall Review?
   Is there a correlation between Overall Review score and the number of reviews performed?
-Perform ANOVA comparing most common beer types to see if significant differences exist across Overall Review score Create heatmap of breweries (Where can I get a beer?)
+Perform ANOVA comparing most common beer types to see if significant differences exist across Overall Review score.
+Create heatmap of breweries to answer the question of Where can I get a highly rated beer?

 Conclusions and Learnings:
 Aroma, Appearance, Palate, and Taste highly correlate with Overall Review scores.